NeonWilderness/twoday/docs/helper.md

 - returns: url complemented with https protocol as string

-> Twoday utilizes schemeless URLs which frequently raises issues with http node modules such as *got*.
+> Twoday utilizes schemeless URLs which sometimes raises issues with http node modules such as *got*.
 This helper function makes sure, the URL has a leading protocol.

 #### Example
 ```